rangle/ngCourse2/handout/modules/lazy-load-di.md

 No provider for CounterService!
 ```

-What this error is telling us is that the `AppModule`, where the `EagerComponent` is defined, has no knowledge of a service called `CounterService`. `CounterService` lives in a different branch of the DI tree created for `LazyModule` when it was lazy loaded in the browser.
+What this error tells us is that the `AppModule`, where the `EagerComponent` is defined, has no knowledge of a service called `CounterService`. `CounterService` lives in a different branch of the DI tree created for `LazyModule` when it was lazy loaded in the browser.